xmatters/xm-labs-sitescope/README.md

 </kbd>

 Copy an Alert Definition.
 In the Alerts tab, select the alert you want to copy, and paste it into the desired group or monitor container.
 The alert target automatically changes to the group or monitor into which the alert is copied.

-To format the content of messages submitted to the URL of any REST service.
-Navigate to <SiteScope root directory>\templates.rest.
-From within this directory add the xm-sitescope-trigger.json file.
-Once added this will now be available to be configured from within the action screen.

 ### Action Type Settings Panel
 The contents of this panel depend on the action type you selected in the Action Type dialog box.